4GeeksAcademy/css-tutorial-exercises-course/exercises/05-Specificity/README.md

 ## 📝 Instructions:

-1. Override the `background` of `#thirditem` without deleting any css code, simply append to the css a more specific rule at the end of the document to override the background-color to green.
+1. Override the `background` of `#thirditem` without deleting any CSS code, simply append to the CSS a more specific rule at the end of the document to override the background-color to green.

 ## 💡 Hint: